The best free WinZip alternative

 It's therefore a good idea to have a different WinZip alternative on hand for compressing and opening file archives, and we've picked out the best.
 Have we missed your preferred tool?
 Let us know in the comments below.

-The ultimate lightweight compression tool - no frills and no strings attached
+The best free WinZip alternative, with no frills and no strings attached

 7-Zip isn't the most attractive WinZip alternative around, but it's so well designed that you won't miss the slick interfaces of its paid-for equivalents.
 You can locate files to be archived using a simple Windows Explorer-style file tree, or drag and drop them into the main window.